-A herbalist’s view on keeping healthy and Positive through the COVID 19 Outbreak
+A Herbalist’s View on Keeping Healthy and Positive during the COVID 19 Outbreak

-A Herbalist’s thoughts on Keeping Well and Staying Positive during the Covid 19 Outbreak
+A Herbalist’s View on Keeping Well and Staying Positive during the Covid 19 Outbreak

 By Sara Rooney, BSc (Hons), Ba (Hons) Member of the National Institute of Medical Herbalists

 The current situation is unprecedented, although many initial facts are emerging, we are still unsure how the Covid 19 virus affects so many.
 I have held off writing anything to you until we have a slightly better understanding of this novel virus and the implications this global spread and the effects social distancing may have.

 The following is merely my personal research and evaluation on the best we can do to prevent further spread and best support our health, wellbeing and immune system during this challenging time.

 There is a lot of false information and fake news out there, so it is important to clarify and use trusted sources for valuable information.
 This is what I aim to do.
 I will keep updating the information I have on my blog page on my website www.sararooneyherbalist.com.

 There is currently NO CURE, preventing infection is by strict hygiene practices (hand washing frequently for 20 seconds) and avoiding unnecessary contact with people and with infected surfaces.
 Social distancing is the BEST protection and isolation if you believe may have any symptoms, to protect the community as a whole.